 Steeped in tradition.
 In the national equine arena, The American Paint Horse Club is known for reflecting family values and long held traditions.
 Like our parent organization, The New England Paint Horse Club mirrors the quality and strength of beliefs promoted by APHA.
-Lester Spear formed our regional club formed on October 4, 1975 in Concord, New Hampshire, with a handful of members representing all 6 New England states.
-Reflecting the national growth of interest in the American Paint Horse, our club has grown considerably with a current membership of more than 300 people.
+Lester Spear formed our regional club on October 4, 1975 in Concord, New Hampshire, with a handful of members representing all 6 New England states.
+Reflecting the national growth of interest in the American Paint Horse, our club has grown considerably with memberships sometimes approaching 300 people.
 Geographically, our members live anywhere from Canada to as far south as Florida.

 Our club is committed to maintaining close ties across a multi-state area.
-So along with our newsletter we have an extensive website that serves as a vehicle to unite them.
+So along with our e-newsletters we have an extensive website that serves as a vehicle to unite them.
 Our highly visible website offers everything from local news and activities sponsored by NEPHC but you can obtain all your show class lists, entry forms and even show results.
 We give the membership another forum for advertising their Paint Horses whether they have a horse to sell, Stallion to promote or Training Facility to fill up with clients, this is the first place most horse enthusiasts will look.
-It is solely maintained by a volunteer member and has remained this way from it’s inception in 2000.

 A special occasion for NEPHC is our Year-End Awards banquet hosted by a committee of hard working club members.
 It is the best time for the entire membership to get together to eat, drink and be merry.
 The banquet program offers awards, raffles and an elegant dinner.
 Due to its’ previous success, members travel from long distances to attend this event.
 Exhibitors work diligently to attain these awards and the club views the awards as an opportunity to reward them for their dedication to the Paint horse and our club.